-Matthew Kirsch is Curator of Research and Digital Content at The Noguchi Museum.
+Matthew Kirsch is Curator and Director of Research at The Noguchi Museum.

 Transcripts of archival materials are available by request to firstname.lastname@example.org.

 11 Isamu Noguchi, Isamu Noguchi: The Sculpture of Spaces (New York: Whitney Museum of American Art, 1980), 21.